Sonos Australia | Full Review & Best Prices For All Wireless Models (Beam, 1, 5, Move & More) | 2021

 This setup requires two Amps, one to integrate the TV and power the front speakers and another to power the rear speakers.

-Check out the full list of Sonos Amp specifications, features and current pricing by clicking here -> Sonos Amp
+Check out the full list of Sonos Amp specifications, features and our best price by clicking here -> Sonos Amp

 The highly-anticipated successor to the ground-breaking Sonos Connect, the Sonos Port is the perfect way to combine your traditional Hi-Fi and audio components to your multi-room Sonos system.